 On the Set: Bree Mills Returns to Feature Directing With 'Birth'

-Something dark claws its way through a dimly lit birth canal, scrabbling toward the light until finally, gasping its first breath, it is pulled free by the midwife — Adult Time Chief Creative Officer Bree Mills.
+Something dark claws its way toward the light, as if through a dimly lit birth canal.
+Finally, gasping its first breath, it is pulled free by the midwife — Adult Time Chief Creative Officer Bree Mills.

-The birth canal is the labyrinthine corridors in the belly of a multi-set warehouse, and the diabolical narrative Mills is bringing forth into the world is the new Adult Time psychological thriller shooting there: “Birth.”
+Gestated in the belly of a multi-set warehouse, the diabolical narrative Mills is bringing forth into the world is the new Adult Time psychological thriller shooting there: “Birth.”
 The feature is aptly named, not only because of the bulging pregnancy prosthetic Casey Calvert cradles beneath her hospital gown as she pads down the hall to practice her lines, but also because for Mills, the project represents a directorial rebirth of sorts.

 It is the first original feature written and directed by the CCO since 2019, and for the occasion, Mills has summoned an all-star cast of Adult Time ambassadors to assist in delivering a somewhat twisted narrative.